YongbeeIngkle/spatial-transfer-learning/README.md

 ```bash
 conda env create -f requirements.txt
 ```
-We used [vscode](https://code.visualstudio.com/) as python editor and used of following launch.json file.
+We used [vscode](https://code.visualstudio.com/) as python editor and used following launch.json file.
 ```bash
 {
     "version": "0.2.0",